kramse/kea-it-sikkerhed/net-og-komm-sikkerhed/lektionsplan.md

 It is recommended to buy these books.
 The cost for all three will be about 1.000-1.100DKK

+Curriculum will be chapters from the books, listed below!

+Supporting literature is mostly background information, with a few exceptions.
+I do not expect you to read these in detail.

 Supporting literature:
 * _Linux Basics for Hackers Getting Started with Networking, Scripting, and Security in Kali_ by OccupyTheWeb, December 2018, 248 pp. ISBN-13: 978-1-59327-855-7 - especially if you dont know any Linux/Unix
 * _Kali Linux Revealed  Mastering the Penetration Testing Distribution_ [https://www.kali.org/download-kali-linux-revealed-book/](https://www.kali.org/download-kali-linux-revealed-book/) - shortened KLR